Trump targeting GOP impeachment voter at Ohio revenge rally - WTMJ

 Traffic was backed up from the fairgrounds into town, where pro-Trump signs dotted residents’ lawns.
 On street corners, vendors sold “Trump 2024” flags and other merchandise as supporters arrived.

 The rally also comes as Trump is facing immediate legal jeopardy.
 Manhattan prosecutors informed his company Thursday that it could soon face criminal charges stemming from a wide-ranging investigation into the former president’s business dealings.
-The New York Times, citing sources familiar with the matter, reported that charges could be filed against the Trump Organization as early as next week.
+The New York Times, citing sources familiar with the matter, reported that charges could be filed against the Trump Organization within days.
 Trump has denounced the investigations as nothing more than a “witch hunt” aimed at damaging him politically.

 Trump has said he is committed to helping Republicans regain control of Congress in next year’s midterm elections.
 But his efforts to support — and recruit — candidates to challenge incumbent Republicans who have crossed him put him at odds with other Republican leaders who have been trying to unify the party after a brutal year in which they lost control of the White House and failed to gain control of either chamber of Congress.